isadorasophia/murder/README.md

 The idea of a separate project for the editor is that editor code never touches your beautiful and efficient game code, and you can do whatever you want on the editor side.

 ### Requirements
 We support developing (which means, running the editor) on **Linux, MacOS, Windows and even SteamDeck**.
 All you really need is .NET 7 SDK installed.
-The game obviously also ships to all these architectures. **Console support is still on progress**!
+The game obviously also ships to all these architectures.

+Console support is still on progress.

 ### Contributing
 This is still super early, but feel free to contact me or [saint11](http://saint11.org/) if you have any suggestions.
 I am very interested in people trying it out and any feedback you may have!